 Asana is a means to gain control over the mind.
 We use the breath to consciously move our bodies into postures to allow prana, our vital life force energy, to flow freely.
 As we remove blockages and impurities in the body through asana, we also train the mind to be firm and undisturbed.
 Thus, we can achieve a state of yoga where the mind is steady and free from thought disturbances.

-Incorporating elements of Ashtanga, Hatha and Tantra, classes emphasize triputi; synthesis of breath, movement, and concentration to experience yoga, union with higher consciousness.
+Incorporating elements of Classical Ashtanga and Hatha yoga, classes emphasize triputi; synthesis of breath, movement, and concentration to experience yoga, union with higher consciousness.

 Pranayama & Meditation